Student Editor and Editorial Advisory Board

 Ton La, Jr.

-Ton (T.J.) is a second-year MD/JD student at Baylor College of Medicine and a Summa cum laude honors graduate of the University of Houston (UH).
+Ton (T.J.) is a third-year MD/JD student at Baylor College of Medicine and a Summa cum laude honors graduate of the University of Houston (UH).
 As part of National AMSA, T.J. is the Student Editor of The New Physician magazine and previously served on the TNP’s Editorial Advisory Board May 2015-May 2017.
 In the past, he volunteered at Texas Children’s Hospital and the Baylor St. Luke’s Medical Center since high school.
 As an undergraduate student, T.J. represented the U.S. during the 70th Anniversary of D-Day in Caen, France; was the student editor of the UH Scholar Enrichment Program; competed in the 8th Annual Clinton Global Initiative University at the University of Miami; and helped launch the first Texas public Campus Kitchen chapter at UH as an affiliate of the Bonner Leaders Program.
 T.J. is also a pianist and a 3rd degree black belt in Taekwondo and Hapkido.

 The New Physician Editorial Advisory Board